Super creamy and fluffy, not too sweet — this is quite possibly the best buttercream frosting recipe ever… A must try!

 I have to say that frosting cupcakes has never been my forte, but I’m slowly learning how to make use of a large open star tip to pipe a prettier cupcake.
 Specifically, I used a Wilton 1M extra large open star tip for this batch of cupcakes.

-You can pick up a 3-pack of Wilton extra large tips in the cake decorating aisle at Walmart, along with a package of reusable decorating bags, for just a few bucks.
+You can pick up a 3-pack of Wilton extra large tips, along with a package of pastry bags, for just a few bucks.
 Place the tip inside one of the bags, fill with frosting and you’re ready to start piping.

 There are two cupcake piping techniques that I recommend for beginners, and they’re especially easy to achieve with the consistency of this yummy buttercream recipe.